Formulation, existence, and computation of boundedly rational dynamic user equilibrium with fixed or endogenous user tolerance: The VI formulation for the SRDT VT-BR-DUE and BR-DUE problems

-In this section, we present the infinite-dimensional variational inequality (VI) formulation for the BR-DUE and VT-BR-DUE problems, when both route choice and departure time choice are employed.
-These formulations are completely original, and will lead to the qualitative analyses presented later on the existence and computation of these two models.
-For the reason stated in Remark \ref{rmk1}, we will state and prove the VI formulation for the VT-BR-DUE problem, followed by a lemma that expresses the VI formulation for the BR-DUE problem.
+In this section, we present the infinite-dimensional variational inequality (VI) formulation for the BR-DUE and VT-BR-DUE problems, when both route choice and departure time choice are considered.
+These original formulations will benefit the analyses presented later on the existence and computation of these two models.
+For the reason stated in Remark \ref{rmk1}, we will state and prove the VI formulation for the VT-BR-DUE problem, followed by a corollary that expresses the VI formulation for the BR-DUE problem.